zonay/public-ollama-finder/README.md

 - **Model Detection**: Identifies and lists available LLMs, their sizes, and configurations
 - **Detailed Reporting**: Generates structured CSV outputs for further analysis
 - **Cross-Platform**: Supports Windows, Linux, and macOS with native executables

-### Technical Highlights
-- **Built with Rust**: Ensures memory safety and thread safety with zero-cost abstractions
 - **Concurrent Scanning**: Utilizes Rust's async/await for efficient parallel processing

-- **Resource Efficient**: Optimized memory usage and connection pooling
-- **Cross-Platform**: Native compilation for all major operating systems
+### ** This tool is for educational and authorized security testing purposes only**

 ## Installation & Usage

-1. Download the appropriate executable for your system from the [Releases page](https://github.com/zonay/public-ollama-finder/releases):
+1. Download the appropriate executable for your system from the [Releases page](https://github.com/zonay/public-ollama-finder/releases)
    - Windows: `public-ollama-finder-windows.exe`
    - Linux: `public-ollama-finder-linux`
    - macOS: `public-ollama-finder-macos`